graceyw/ML-PlanktonIdentifier/README.md

-# Identifying Microplastics with Machine Learning
+# Identifying Planktons with Machine Learning

 ## What is this?
 #### Determine application and data set